apache/nuttx/configs/sam4e-ek/README.txt

     NOTES:

-    1. This configuration runs with a CPU clock of 120MHz
+    1. This configuration runs with a CPU clock of 120MHz and with the the CMCC enabled.
+If you disable these, then you must also re-calibrate the delay loop.

     2. Default stack sizes are large and should really be tuned to reduce the RAM footprint: